SFTtech/openage/doc/code/architecture.md

 ```

 openage does not have simulation steps or *ticks* since everything in the simulation is
 event-based and scheduled by time.
-Therefore, updates between threads should work
+Therefore, updates between threads should generally work
-asynchronously in general.
+asynchronously.

 Decoupling allows us to treat some subsystems as optional such as the renderer and input
 system (basically everything from the presenter).